aaAbdulkadir/DataPortfolio/ZoomCamp/Project/README.md

 # CoinMarketCap Cryptocurrency Monitoring

-An automated data pipeline which ...
+An automated data pipeline which consists of using Terraform, Docker, Airflow, Spark, Azure and PowerBI.

 ## Overview

 ### Objective

-This project consists...
+This project consists of working with batch data to create a dashboard for monitoring crypto currencies on a daily basis.
+The data will be collected from CoinMarketCap (a crypto currency website) and transformations will be applied to have the data ready for monitoring via a dashboard.

 ### Technologies and Architecture